BranchMetrics/android-branch-deep-linking-attribution/Branch-SDK-TestBed/InitializationTestPlan.md

 ##### Hot start:
 * Repro: Close app via the home button.
 Open app.
-* Initialization entry point is either `RoutingActivity.onStart` or `BranchActivityLifecycleObserver.onResume` depending which activity the user was last on.
+* Initialization entry point is either `RoutingActivity.onStart` or `BranchActivityLifecycleObserver.onResume` depending on whether `RoutingActivity` or `RoutedActivity` was in foreground last.
 However, if app is opened via a push notification, the Initialization entry point is guaranteed to be `RoutingActivity.onStart`.

 ##### 2. Application in foreground